eleventy7/eider/README.md

 - optional fixed size repositories with a pre-defined capactity
     - `appendWithKey` appends an item to the end of the buffer, up to the pre-defined capacity
     - `getByKey`, `containsKey` and `Iterator<>` functionality
+    - `getCrc32` useful to support cross process comparison of repository contents (e.g. in a Aeron Cluster determinism check)
+    - optional transactional support.
+Warning, will cause allocation.
 - optional transactional support on each flyweight.
 If this is enabled, the flyweight adds `beginTransaction`, `commit` and `rollback` methods.
 Note, by default reads are dirty; the buffer is only rolled back to the state it was in when `beginTransaction` was called if `rollback` was called.
     - Note: this will allocate a buffer of length equal to the flyweight buffer length internally.
 - composite reader/writer